MrDietCola/Employee-tracker/README.md

 ## Usage

-The purpose of this app is to allow the user a fast and easy way to generate a custom svg for them to use.
+The purpose of this app is to allow the user an easy way to manage their staff in a clear and concise way.

 ## License